Unboxing the AWS Deep Racer

 About the AWS Deep Racer

 I was shocked when it showed up on my doorstep one day.
-The last email I received from Amazon notified me that my order was canceled and I’d have to re-order again when it was available.
+In the last email I received from Amazon notified me that my order was canceled and I’d have to re-order again when it was available.

 I must’ve gotten the last one in the warehouse though because the box arrived damaged.